 4. Bath Salts

-Bath salts are a synthetic drug that create a feeling of euphoria and are taken by injecting, snorting or smoking the substance.
+Bath salts are a synthetic type of drug that create a feeling of euphoria and are taken by injecting, snorting or smoking the substance.
 The effects can last for several hours, but users often re-dose and may stay up for several days.
 One of the main substances in bath salts, MDPV, was found to be nearly as addictive as methamphetamine.

 Bath salts are considered a cheap alternative to cocaine, ecstasy or methamphetamine.
 As a stimulant, bath salts reached a high in usage in the mid- to late-2000s, but the U.S. began cracking down on the substance in 2012.
 Bath salts often cause insomnia, agitation, hallucinations and even violent behavior upon first use.
 Long-term use can lead to kidney and liver damage, as well as a breakdown of skeletal muscle tissue.